-Who Can Complete a COP3 for Deputyship?
+Who Can Complete a COP3 form?

 It will never happen to me